LenaWil/git-explain/readme.md

 ## Practical things

 Start by cloning the repo.
 I recommend to use the https URL listed at the repo page on Windows, it really doesn’t like SSH keys.
 (And SSH-keys are complicated to set up).
 Also, use SourceTree to do so.
 It’s possible to use GitKraken.

+## Merge conflicts

+Merge conflicts are complicated.
+Select p4merge as default tool in sourcetree, and if you don't succeed, please just ask me for help.

 ### GitLab specific stuff